 There’s always a couple of these workers.
 The achiever is someone who strives for excellence in everything that they do.
 They’re likely organized, reliable, and consistent in their work performance.
 It’s usually very easy to distinguish the achiever from other employees due to their strong work ethic.

 Achievers won’t need as much supervision as other work personalities; in some cases, they work better on their own.
 Provide opportunities for them to advance their goals, encourage their opinions during team meetings, and push them with challenging roles and projects.

-Unlike achievers, bums are the workers who initially started out as an achiever but somehow fell into a slump.
+Unlike achievers, underachievers are the workers who initially started out as an achiever but somehow fell into a slump.
 They have the skills and ability to get the job done well, they just do the work necessary to get by without punishment.
 They may socialize more than they work, but tend not to cause any workplace problems due to their low impact.